polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 SignalR invocations as we would use for normal HTTP REST invocations - Which of course makes it much simpler to consume and learn as you start out with web sockets in Magic.

-The endpoint resolver works almost exactly the same way any HTTP REST Hyperlambda file resolver, except instead of ending with the HTTP verb, it ends with _".socket.hl"_.
+The endpoint resolver works almost exactly the same way any HTTP Hyperlambda file resolves, except instead of ending with the HTTP verb, it ends with _".socket.hl"_.
-Besides from that, it loads arguments and converts these the same way, it dynamically resolves the files the same way, etc. You don't have access to the HTTP context, such as response, status code, etc - But besides from that, the socket parts of Magic is similar enough to the HTTP REST Hyperlambda endpoints that you can most of the part interchange these by simply changing the extension of your filenames.
+Besides from that, it loads arguments and converts these the same way, it dynamically resolves the files the same way, etc. You don't have access to the HTTP context, such as response, status code, etc - But besides from that, the socket parts of Magic is similar enough to the HTTP Hyperlambda endpoint resolver that you can most of the time interchange these by simply changing the extension of your Hyperlambda filenames.

-And of course, you can mix and match socket Hyperlambda files and HTTP REST Hyperlambda files as you see fit, such as for instance publish a message using **[socket.signal]** from any HTTP REST backend Hyperlambda file, etc.
+You can also mix and match socket Hyperlambda files and HTTP Hyperlambda files as you see fit, such as for instance publish a message using **[socket.signal]** from any HTTP backend Hyperlambda file, etc.

-## Wrapping up

-In this tutorial we created an Angular chat client.
-For transport we used SignalR, and on the server side we used dynamically resolved Hyperlambda files to receive messages.
-In addition we published our messages over a SignalR / Web Sockets connection, to allow multiple clients chat with each other in real time.

 * [Documentation](/documentation/)